-This section would delay the date for mandatory use of LD plates to January 1, 2021, and would allow dealers to continue to use "u-drive-it" plates or demonstration permits as an alternative in the interim.
+This section delays the date for mandatory use of LD plates to January 1, 2021, and allows dealers to continue to use "u-drive-it" plates or demonstration permits as an alternative in the interim.

 Section 4.
-This section would require a motor vehicle dealer who issues a temporary registration plate to a purchaser to deliver the sales documents and fees to the Division within 20 days (10 working days under current law).
+This section requires a motor vehicle dealer who issues a temporary registration plate to a purchaser to deliver the sales documents and fees to the Division within 20 days (10 working days under current law).
 G.S.
 20-58.2 provides that a security interest is perfected as of the date of the execution of the agreement if the application for notation of a security interest is delivered to the Division within 20 days after the date of the security agreement.
 This section conforms the deadline dates for dealers with the date in G.S.
 20-58.2.

 Section 5.
-This section would amend the statute that requires a new motor vehicle to be inspected before it is sold at retail.
-The language would be amended to require inspection before the vehicle is delivered to the purchaser, rather than when it is sold.
-This would address situations where a sale may take place before the vehicle actually arrives at the dealership and can be inspected.
+This section amends the statute that requires a new motor vehicle to be inspected before it is sold at retail.
+The language amends the statute to require inspection before the vehicle is delivered to the purchaser, rather than when it is sold.
+This addresses situations where a sale may take place before the vehicle actually arrives at the dealership and can be inspected.